csivitu/ctf-challenges/crypto/Mein Kampf/README.md

 ```
 Please help me decode this.
 It almost seems impossible.
 (Words are separarted by underscores)
-M4 UKW B Gamma 2 4 I 5 9 IV 14 3 VII 5 20 fv cd hu ik es op yl wq jm
+M4 UKW Gamma 2 4 5 9 14 3 5 20 fv cd hu ik es op yl wq jm
-Ciphertext: zkrt wvvv nrku lxho ywoj
+Ciphertext: zkrtwvvvnrkulxhoywoj
 ```

 ## Exploit

 The model, reflector, and rotors and their positions, of the machine have been given to the players.
 They just have to use the online [Enigma decoder](https://cryptii.com/pipes/enigma-machine).
+You can use brute force to find out the reflector type and the missing rotors, which you will find out to be B, I, IV, and VII respectively.

 The flag is: